kbremner/grunt-dropbox/README.md

 Type: `String`
 Required: `True`

 A string value that is used to authenticate with Dropbox.
 Note that as this task is meant to be unattended, it is assummed that an access token has already been obtained.
-See the wiki for more details.
+See [this wiki page](https://github.com/kbremner/grunt-dropbox/wiki/Creating-a-Dropbox-Access-Token) for more details.

 ### Usage Examples